Run and debug your Microsoft Teams app

 - Purely local For bots, you can test your experience in the Bot Emulator.
 For other content, you can run locally in your browser and address content through

 - Locally hosted, in Teams This involves running locally with tunneling software and creating a package to upload into Teams.
-This allows you to easily run and step-debug your app within the Teams experience.
+This allows you to easily run and debug your app within the Teams client.

-- Cloud-hosted, in Teams This truly simulates (or is) production-level support for a Teams app experience.
+- Cloud-hosted, in Teams This truly simulates (or is) production-level support for a Teams app.
 It involves uploading your solution to your externally accessible server or cloud provider of choice (we recommend Azure, of course) and creating a package to upload into Teams.

 For purely local or local Teams testing, you run the experience from your own computer.
 This allows you to actually compile and run within your IDE, and take full advantage of such techniques as breakpoints and step debugging.
 For production-scale debugging and testing, we recommend that you follow your own company guidelines to ensure you are able to support testing, staging, and deployment through your own processes.

-In general, too, we recommend you utilize multiple manifests and packages to allow you to maintain separation between production and development services.
+In general we recommend you use multiple manifests and packages to allow you to maintain separation between production and development services.
 For example, you might choose to register separate development and production bots and create appropriate packages to upload them in your testing environment.
-We also recommend you upload and test your production package before submitting to AppSource (formerly Office Store) or distributing to customers.
+We also recommend you upload and test your production package before submitting your app for publishing in our app store, or distributing to customers.

-Our bot samples are designed to run unmodified within the Bot Emulator.
+Your bot can be run within the Bot Emulator.
 This enables you to test some of the core logic of the bot, see a rough layout of messages, and perform simple tests.
 Here are the steps:

 - Launch the Bot Emulator and set the URL: